 Trial design

 The trial protocol is accessible in the public domain55 (Current Controlled Trials number: ISRCTN34757603).
-This was a pragmatic, parallel group, cluster RCT.
+This was a pragmatic, parallel group, cluster randomised controlled trial.
 The clusters were individual clinicians working as care coordinators in CMHTs who were randomly assigned to either DIALOG+ or the control condition with an allocation ratio of 1:1.
 The use of a cluster-randomisation design prevented potential contamination in clinicians’ practice when treating individual patients.

 After trial commencement, a change to the number of clusters was made.
 The originally proposed sample size of 36 clinicians was increased to 49.
 This is reported in more detail later, under the ‘sample size’ heading.